ansible/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/collect_information.rst

 .. literalinclude:: task_outputs/Build_a_list_of_all_the_clusters.result.json

-And we can also fetch the details about a specific cluster, to do so we use the ``cluster`` parameter:
+And we can also fetch the details about a specific cluster, with the ``cluster`` parameter:

 .. literalinclude:: task_outputs/Retrieve_details_about_the_first_cluster.task.yaml

 Result
 ______

-And the the ``value`` key of the output is this time a dictionary.
+And the ``value`` key of the output is this time a dictionary.

 .. literalinclude:: task_outputs/Retrieve_details_about_the_first_cluster.result.json